Importance of Cervical Mucous

-2. Consider important nutritional supplements that support cervical mucous production including omega essential fatty acids, L-Arginine and Fertile CM.
+2. Consider important nutritional supplements that support cervical mucous production including omega essential fatty acids, L-Arginine and Evening Primrose Oil.

 3. Many herbs can support the health of our mucous membranes, including how they function.
 Many of those same herbs also support hormonal balance, which is necessary for appropriate cervical fluid changes.